Today with Maura and Dáithí: Format

+The show is broadcasts live Monday to Thursday, with Friday's edition pre-recorded on Thursday.
+The series broadcast from the end of September until the end of May each year.

+In 2026 the series celebrated 2000 episodes.
+By 2021 it became RTÉ's longest running daytime TV show.

 Reception

 Bernice Harrison, reviewer in The Irish Times, wondered in advance if it "might be a livelier alternative" to the "afternoon schedules [that] are clogged with antiques and property programmes".
 The eighth season of the show was extended by two weeks due to a rise in viewers as a result of the COVID-19 pandemic.